-- 1. Deciding Ties: In the event of a tie for the individual or team champion, a hole-by-hole play-off using holes 17 & 18 will determine the champion unless otherwise notified by the Committee.
+- 1. Deciding Ties: In the event of a tie for the individual or team champion, a hole-by-hole play-off will determine the champion unless otherwise notified by the Committee.
 See the NSAA Golf Manual for play-off procedure. - 2.
-Teeing Ground: Blue tee markers define the teeing area for the competition. - 3.
+Teeing Ground: Gold tee markers define the teeing area for the competition. - 3.
 Circle 10 Scoring: Once a participant reaches 11 strokes or more, the participant has the option to pick up their ball, wait for the others to finish the hole and then move on to the next hole to continue play.
 The player who "picks up" their ball will be able to continue their round but is disqualified from the individual competition and their score is ineligible for that round's team score. - 4.
-Scoring Area: A player's scorecard is deemed to be returned when both the player and marker verbally certify the player's hole-by-hole scores and the player has left the scoring room.
+Scoring Area: A player's scorecard is deemed to be returned when the player has left the scoring area.